ArturKondratiuk/ReverseTagger/README.md

 Rules are user configuration, not a built-in vocabulary or automatic tag list.

-## JoyTag vocabulary and character names

-JoyTag's model output is fixed by the model checkpoint.
-Its downloaded `labels.txt` maps output indices to names.
-Editing that file alone does **not** teach JoyTag a new concept and does not add a new model output.

-For example, adding `9S` to `labels.txt` would only rename an existing output index (and could make the mapping incorrect); it would not make the model detect 9S.
-A character absent from the JoyTag checkpoint requires a separate recognition model or another source of image evidence.

-`config/semantic_tags.yaml` is routing metadata for the vocabulary used by this project.
-It contains each snapshot label exactly once.
-Unknown labels from a newer JoyTag vocabulary are still preserved by the semantic layer and fall back to the third prompt line until the routing table is updated.

 ## Model files

 The official JoyTag files are downloaded on first run into `models/joytag/`.
 Model weights are not included in the repository.